-The daily average temperature on Tongatapu is 25°C/77°F, while the yearly average rainfall is 1,600mm/63″.
+The daily average temperature on Tongatapu is 25°C (77°F), while the yearly average rainfall is 1,600 mm (63 in).
 Find out more in What is the Weather Like in Tonga?

 How Do You Get to Tongatapu?

-International flights from Fiji, Australia and New Zealand land at Fua’amotu International Airport, all of which have connecting flights.
+International flights from Fiji, Australia and New Zealand land at Fua’amotu International Airport, approximately a 30-minute drive from Nuku’alofa.
 Domestic flights from Tonga’s other islands also land in Fua’amotu, while ferries and cruise ships harbour at wharves in Nuku’alofa.
 Find out more in the 10 Ways to Get to (& Around) Tongatapu.